-The School of Social Work is a full member of the Group for the Advancement of Doctoral Education (GADE.)
-As in the case with PhD education in other fields and disciplines, the purpose of the PhD in social work is to prepare students to be scholars who function as “stewards of the discipline.”
+As full members of the Group for the Advancement of Doctoral Education (GADE), the School of Social Work believes the purpose of the PhD in social work is to prepare students to be scholars who function as “stewards of the discipline.”
 The Carnegie Initiative on the Doctorate articulated that a steward of the discipline is one who generates and critically evaluates new knowledge, conserves the most important ideas and findings that are the legacy of the discipline, understands how knowledge is transforming the discipline and the larger world, and communicates their knowledge responsibly to others (Walker et al., 2008).